-In each rural nucleus where there was a river or water, there was a miller who milled for all the neighbors in exchange for a part of the milling.
-In them also the neighbors of the town met to "conceyu".
-The fact of being a reference for the economy of the community, as well as a shelter always hidden and crouched between the river banks, turned the mills into legend object, especially in the matter of rumors about love affairs and sinful goings-on that took place inside.
+In each rural nucleus where there was a river or water there was a miller that ground for all the neighbors in exchange for a part of the milling.
+They also gathered the neighbors of the town to "conceyu."
+The fact of being a benchmark for the economy of the community, in addition to a refuge always hidden and crouched between the river banks, turned the mills into legend object, especially in the matter of rumors about love affairs and sinful goings-on that took place inside.

 All this ethnographic and cultural wealth of the water mills in Asturias is perfectly represented in the Route of the Profundu, in the council of Villaviciosa.
 A dark but very beautiful path that runs parallel to the river.
 In our walk we will observe the locations of the old mills, granting merit and meaning to an activity that fed entire towns.
 Throughout our tour we will discover a total of 19 mills, some of them in ruins, others in semiruina and some other in good condition.